 The tax collectors do not care — they just want to get paid, and they don’t care who pays your taxes.
-Although bankruptcy is often times your most workable option to eliminate back tax problems, it is not always the best choice.
+Although bankruptcy is oftentimes your most workable option to eliminate back tax problems, it is not always the best choice.

-Offer In Compromise (OIC)
+Offer in Compromise (OIC)

 The IRS allows you to negotiate with them to repay old tax debts.
 It is their way of cleaning up an existing mess and encouraging you to get back into the system.

 We can work with you through this process to see what you qualify for based on a few factors that the IRS looks into.

-Ability to pay
+Ability to Pay

 The IRS will first look into seeing if you even have the ability to pay them back.
 Do you have a job?
-Are you unemployed and if so what are prospects for re-employment at the moment?
+Are you unemployed, and if so, what are prospects for re-employment at the moment?

 What is your income?
 The IRS will want to know how much money you are bringing into your home before they can come to a conclusion on what you’re eligible for.
 Your income and living situation could impact if you qualify for OIC.